NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Experiments and Discussion

 \subsection{Prediction Variance}

-To better understand how the generated images influence diagnostic confidence, we analyzed the relationship between prediction error ($|L - \bar{p}|$, where $\bar{p}$ is the average probability across 20 runs), predictive variance ($\text{Var}(p)$), and the spatial characteristics of the generated images (Figure~\ref{fig:qualitative_visualization}).

-As shown in the left panels of Figure~\ref{fig:qualitative_visualization}, the model's output can be roughly split into three categories: predictions with low error and variance (confidently correct), predictions with median error and high variance (unsure), and predictions with high error and low variance (confidently incorrect).
-Both benign and malignant cases exist across these three cases.
-We also observe that both benign and malignant cases have predictions with low and high variance.
-Notably, benign cases have a lot of confident predictions compared to malignant cases.
+To better understand how the generated images influence diagnostic confidence, we analyzed the relationship between prediction error ($|L - \bar{p}|$), predictive variance ($\text{Var}(p)$) (\cref{fig:prediction_variance}), and the spatial characteristics of the generated images (\cref{fig:qualitative_examples}).
+As shown in \cref{fig:error_vs_variance}, the model's output roughly fall into three categories: predictions with low error and variance (confidently correct), median error and high variance (unsure), and high error and low variance (confidently incorrect).
+In \cref{fig:variance_by_label}, we also observe that both benign and malignant cases have predictions with low and high variance, but malignant cases tend to have more confident predictions, whereas benign cases are more spread out in confidence.

-We present qualitative assessments of the generated images across different confidence levels in the right panel of Figure~\ref{fig:qualitative_visualization}.
-Notably, in the pixel-wise variance maps, the variance is predominantly concentrated along the boundary of the nodule rather than the interior.
-This suggests that the primary source of stochasticity in generated samples lies in subtle differences in nodule sizes and the background, rather than in the core morphological features.
-Moreover, the mean error maps show no clear distinction across confidence levels and correctness, showing that pixel-level fidelity to the ground truth images does not fully determine downstream diagnostic accuracy.
-This observation suggests that the generation task captures semantically meaningful representations that reflect the likely trajectory of nodule evolution.
-Accurately reconstructing the exact future appearance of a nodule is an inherently challenging task, due to the irreducible uncertainty in biological progression.
-However, we conjecture that pixel-wise reconstruction performance is not reflecting all the factors for downstream clinical prediction: NAMD achieves strong diagnostic performance despite slightly underperforming in image-quality metrics (Table~\ref{tab:combined_metrics}).
-Instead, NAMD's latent space encodes clinically relevant representations, such as the continuous progression change in nodule diameter as visualized in Figure~\ref{fig:tsne}.
-By encoding these clinically relevant progression signals rather than exact pixel-level detail, the generation task serves as an effective surrogate that captures disease trajectory signals, thereby improving early diagnostic accuracy.
+We also present qualitative assessments of the generated images in \cref{fig:qualitative_examples}.
+Notably, the variance concentrates predominantly along the boundary of the nodule, specifically the differences in nodule sizes and background.
+There are no clear distinction between the three categories in the mean error maps, indicating that pixel-level fidelity to the GT images does not fully determine downstream diagnostic accuracy.
+We conjecture that pixel-wise reconstruction and general perceptual performance does not capture all the factors for downstream clinical prediction.
+Instead, NAMD's latent space encodes clinically relevant representations, as see in \cref{tab:combined_metrics} (nodule metrics) and the latent-geometry visualization (\cref{fig:tsne}).
+By encoding these clinically relevant progression signals rather than pixel-level detail, the generation task serves as an effective surrogate that captures disease trajectory, thereby improving early diagnostic.